superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 We got you covered , and here are some techniques you can use to create one of your own.

-***Note: Some of the techniques below may involve using OpenAI to generate the questions on the chunked document.***
+>  💡 Note: Some of the techniques below may involve using **OpenAI** to generate the questions on the chunked document.

 To make some sensible set of questions - we need to use targeted snippets to ensure our questions as well as answers are crisp.